Raiko

 • High speed data communication experiment by Ku-band communication equipment

-Raiko was launched on board of HTV 3 to the International Space Station, from where it was deployed on October 4th 2012.
+Raiko was launched on board of HTV 3 to the International Space Station, from where it was deployed on 4 October 2012.
+The last communication with Raiko was on 15 July 2013.

 Nation: Japan